StaffanMelin/dstudio/docs/dstudio-doc.md

 Every channel can have a drama_fade_ value.
 This indicates how long (in specified fraction of drama length) should be used for a fade in or fade out.

-The example also shows how to work with presets.
+The example also shows how to work with presets, stored in /data.

 ### Example 11 - Haxophone solo voice

-TODO

 Solo voice.